— Publishers Weekly, (starred review)

 Denis Diderot is often associated with the decades-long battle to bring the world’s first comprehensive Encyclopédie into existence.
 But his most daring writing took place in the shadows.
 Thrown into prison for his atheism in 1749, Diderot decided to reserve his best books for posterity—for us, in fact.
 In the astonishing cache of unpublished writings left behind after his death, Diderot challenged virtually all of his century’s accepted truths, from the sanctity of monarchy, to the racial justification of the slave trade, to the norms of human sexuality.

-In this thematically organized biography, Andrew S. Curran vividly describes Diderot’s tormented relationship with Rousseau, his curious correspondence with Voltaire, his passionate affairs, and his often iconoclastic stands on art, theater, morality, politics, and religion.
+In this spirited account of the writer’s life and thought, Andrew S. Curran vividly describes Diderot’s tormented relationship with Rousseau, his curious correspondence with Voltaire, his passionate affairs, and his often iconoclastic stands on art, theater, morality, politics, and religion.
 But what this book brings out most brilliantly is how the writer’s personal turmoil was an essential part of his genius and his ability to flaunt taboos, dogma, and convention.

 Praise for Diderot And The Art Of Thinking Freely

 “Curran gamely sifts through the mountain of Diderot’s output—he was a prolific art critic, lead writer of the Encyclopédie, and an inveterate correspondent—without for a moment making it feel burdensome.
 Rather, he ably balances the details of Diderot’s life with thoughtful considerations of the source and depth of his philosophical byways, taking his more peculiar ideas seriously but not literally. . .
 An intellectually dense and well-researched yet brisk journey into one of history’s most persuasive dissenters.”

 “Absorbing…In this extremely well-written biography, Curran vividly portrays Diderot as a brilliant man filled with contradictions and passions who acted as a central figure in the advancement of intellectual freedom.”